164 Adoptees Off Script with Carrie Cahill Mulligan

 Haley Radke: Yeah.
 If you're an avid reader, that's a fantastic podcast.
 And Carrie is working hard to make sure that they read more adoptee own voices over there.

+**Carrie Cahill Mulligan:**Oh, own voices is a hashtag, but it's also a point of view in publishing, of wanting to publish books by minority authors.
+If you're going to show a minority point of view, then those stories hopefully could be shared by the people whose voices are being depicted.
 And so many times in adoption or orphan stories, it's just a fascinating setup.
 Fiction is premised on bad things happening as an inciting incident.
-And adoptee stories are just like perfectly ripe for [00:40:00] fiction.
-But it can be really damaging when people are just writing with stereotypes in mind and no real understanding of the adoptee experience.
+And adoptee stories are just like perfectly ripe for fiction.
+[00:40:00] But it can be really damaging when people are just writing with stereotypes in mind and no real understanding of the adoptee experience.
+And so in our case, reading own voice books would be reading books about the adoptee experience by adoptees, just so that we are not being drowned out by industry platitudes or feel-good stereotypes or cultural norms.
+All the rest .

 Carrie Cahill Mulligan: Oh no.

+Carrie Cahill Mulligan: [00:41:00] Yeah, sure, please.
+Mostly I'm at my initials and the word hats.
 So CCM hats except for Twitter, where somebody else had that handle.
 And so I'm CCM felt hats.
 But I think all the other places are CCM hats and including my website and I've got all the links there as well.
-And I've I'm on Goodreads if you're there.
-I used to have a library thing that, those are both CCM hats.
+And I'm on Goodreads if you're there.
+I used to have a library thing that those are both CCM hats.
+I would love to talk books with you.
+Please come say hi.

 Haley Radke: I will link to all those places for Carrie in the show notes.
-And now Carrie mentioned earlier, but I'm going to just highlight this for you.
-Carrie is this amazing, talented fiber artist.
-She makes the most gorgeous winter cozy hats with beautiful embroidery on, and she's been making.
+And, now Carrie mentioned earlier, but I'm going to just highlight this for you, Carrie is this amazing, talented fiber artist.
+She makes the most gorgeous winter cozy hats with beautiful embroidery on them, and she's been making masks.
+How many thousands of masks have you made?

-Haley Radke: Oh, she's made these banks stunning [00:42:00] masks and she sent me a few and they were like.
+Haley Radke: Oh, she's made these stunning [00:42:00] masks and she sent me a few and they were my favorite to wear and so I will also link to Carrie’s store in the show notes for you if you are in the market for either of those things.

-Carrie Cahill Mulligan: Thank you, Hailey.
+Carrie Cahill Mulligan: Thank you, Haley.

 Haley Radke: Hey, you know what?
 Thank you for indulging me.
-I hope this did not come off as a gigantic sales pitch for the [00:43:00] show.
-Truthfully, we do want you to join us.
-Over on Patreon.
-That's how the show, is sustainable and continues to grow and support more adoptees around the world.
-So if you go to adoptees on.com/partner, join us there.
+I hope this did not come off as a gigantic sales pitch for the show.
+[00:43:00] Truthfully, we do want you to join us over on Patreon.
+That's how the show is sustainable and continues to grow and support more adoptees around the world.
+So if you go to adopteeson.com/partner, join us there.

-And the other fun thing is the shop really is cool.
-It's open, there's lots of cool stuff in there.
-Adoptee design.com/shop, and it may sound like a giant sales pitch.
-I apologize for that.
+The other fun thing is, the shop really is cool.
+It's open; there's lots of cool stuff in there.
+Adopteeson.com/shop.
+It may sound like a giant sales pitch, I apologize for that.
 And also that's the way the show can keep going and become self-sustaining and I guess it's my full-time job now.

-So who knew that [00:44:00] would ever be a thing.
+So who knew that would ever be a thing.
+[00:44:00]

 I am so glad you stuck around.
 Thank you so much.
-I'd love to have you in the book club and if that's not on your radar No problem.
-When we, that's.
-Awesome to support the show is share one episode with one friend that you know that's adopted.
+I'd love to have you in the Book Club and if that's not on your radar, No problem.
+One way to support the show is to share one episode with one friend that you know that's adopted.
 It makes a huge difference.
 It might really impact their life.

 I was really humbled a few days ago when I had a friend say they knew someone who literally was contemplating taking their life.
-They listen to an episode of the Healing series and reached out for help and has.
-Really come around to addressing some depression that they had going on and some of those underlying adoption issues.
+They listened to an episode of the Healing Series and reached out for help and has really come around to addressing some depression that they had going on and some of those underlying adoption issues.

 Honestly, guys, just share the show so people know they're not alone.
 There's so many adoptees that are hurting and lonely.
-And you can help them to know they're not alone, just by sharing an episode of the show with 'em.
-[00:45:00] Like it's such a gift.
-It's such a gift.
+And you can help them to know they're not alone, just by sharing an episode of the show with them.
+[00:45:00] It's such a gift.
 So thank you for doing that.
 I really appreciate it.

 And I thank you for thinking adoptee voices are important and for honoring them.
-Whether you are an adoptee and you are listening to your peers here and you're welcome and you feel like you're sitting with us having a cup of coffee with us.
-Or if you are a first parent and you wish you had a relationship with your child that has been taken.
+Whether you are an adoptee and you are listening to your peers here, you're welcome.
+If you feel like you're sitting with us having a cup of coffee with us or if you are a first parent and you wish you had a relationship with your child that has been taken.
+Or you are an adoptive parent and you're really hoping that your adopted child will grow up and still feel loved and whole, and you're trying to figure out how to do that.
+You're welcome here.
+We welcome you to eavesdrop in on adoptee voices.
+And so thank you.

+Thank you for honoring my work and my guests’ work.
+It's a real honor to serve here in this way.
 Alright, that's it.
-Thank you so much for listening back with a regular episode next week.
-So let's talk again next [00:46:00] Friday.
+Thank you so much for listening.
+Back with a regular episode next week.
+So let's talk again next Friday.
+[00:46:00]